Reading now: Slope angle in construction – definition, calculation and practical tips

 How is the optimal slope angle determined?

-If space is limited or soil conditions do not allow for a sloped excavation pit, shoring may be necessary.
+If the space does not allow for a sloped excavation pit, a shoring system is the only safe solution.

 Safety measures for steep slopes

-• Drainage systems: Reduce the influence of groundwater and increase stability.
+• Drainage systems: drain groundwater and prevent softening.

-When working on slopes or in excavations, choosing the right work platform is crucial.
-Articulated telescopic platforms are particularly well suited for use on sloping surfaces, as their long reach and flexible articulated booms allow them to safely reach hard-to-reach areas without having to drive over the slope.
+When working in excavations or on slopes, choosing the right work platform is crucial.
+Articulated boom lifts are particularly well-suited for use on slopes because their reach and flexible booms allow them to reach hard-to-reach areas without driving onto the slope.
+This increases safety and avoids unnecessary strain on the edges.

 Conclusion